GEOS-DEV/GEOS/src/docs/sphinx/pythonTools/mesh_doctor.rst

 Also, ``geos`` supports the generic ``VTK_POLYHEDRON``/``42`` elements, which are converted on the fly into one of the elements described above.
 The ``supported_elements`` check will also verify that those ``VTK_POLYHEDRON`` cells can effectively get converted.

-.. program-output:: python mesh_doctor.py supported_elements --help
+.. command-output:: python mesh_doctor.py supported_elements --help
    :cwd: ../../../coreComponents/python/modules/geosx_mesh_doctor